 TV has traditionally been one of the main telecommunication media, and even though state intervention has made many Venezuelans abandon it, it is still the most used.
 Until 2004 there existed only one state-owned television channel, while there were already six in 2013.
 Nowadays TV is the most government-controlled medium.
 One of the most determinant moments of the television scenario in Venezuela was the removal of the broadcasting permission of RCTV (Radio Caracas Televisión), one of the main private broadcasters, by the Chavez government which gave the license to Televisora Venezolana Social (Venezuelan Social TV - TVES), a state-influenced channel.
 Since then, many private television companies without a pro-government line have been bought by groups with a more favourable view of the government.
 The huge presence of Hugo Chávez first and Nicolás Maduro later and their messages (known as cadenas, meaning ‘chains’) in the radio and television stations, cutting the original programming without further advise, must be added to understand the influence the government has in the open television media in Venezuela and why people are losing confidence and interest in open broadcasters.
 These messages are compulsory according to the law and none of the open stations can reject broadcasting them.

 The cutting of signals, the censorship of programmes or conductors (Rodríguez, 2018) and the blockade of TV stations, including international ones, such as the Colombian Caracol TV and RCN or CNN in Spanish (Buitrago & Pons, 2017), have been common measures taken by Conatel under the Ley de Responsabilidad Social de Radio y Televisión (RESORTE, as will be explained in Media legislation).
 Many opposition parties and supporters have abandoned television media, which offer a very weak representation of everything outside of the government’s view.
 Traditional television is still most popular among government supporters.
 Although some private stations show the opposite perspective, they often offer, even when not censored, biased or politicised information.
-In fact, of the 18 TV stations in Venezuela, 13 are state-owned and the remaining ones have a self-censorship editorial line.
+In fact, more than half of the TV stations in Venezuela are state-owned or pro-governmental, and the remaining ones have a self-censorship editorial line.

 In general, television stations in Venezuela can be open or under subscription; the first ones can be public (VTV, ViVe or TVes, joined under the already mentioned Sistema Bolivariano de Comunicación e Información) and private stations (Venevisión, Televen or Globovisión), as well as national or regional ones.
 Biggest players in the market of paid television are the main telecommunications providers (see chapter 5.2) as well as Internet television, either Venezuelan channels like VIVOplay, VPI TV or Capitolio TV or international competitors such as Netflix.
 Internet television (or IPTV) demands a smart TV, which is why it is still limited to big cities and usually only to wealthier groups of people.
 Its extension and development are also slowed down due to the poor quality of telecommunications, but the number of users has still increased in the last years as it is one of the main spaces for voices critical with the government of Maduro.
 It is also one of the most popular ways to access international channels, both for more independent information or for entertainment contents.